Stable (2+1)-dimensional soliton and breather molecules in a cold Rydberg atomic gas: Contact-type SMs

 According to the energy functional and BE equations, we find that more than one equilibrium point exists in the strongly nonlocal nonlinear regime.
-Here we focus on the first equilibrium point.
-When the soliton is placed at the first equilibrium position $d=2.07$ and given an initial velocity $v=1$, the resulting structure is a contact-type SM, as shown in Fig.~\ref{fig6}(c).
+Here we focus on the first equilibrium position.
+When the soliton is placed at this position, with $d=2.07$, and set in rotation by the initial tangent velocity $v=1$, the resulting structure is a contact-type SM, as shown in Fig.~\ref{fig9}(c).
 The other parameters $A=4$, $a=1$, and $b=0$.

-We then investigated the trajectory of the SM.
-Combining (\ref{eq:sub1}) and (\ref{eq:sub2}), the projection of the trajectory of each constituent soliton's center-of-mass in the $\xi-\eta$ plane can be obtained
+Next, we consider the SM's trajectory.
+Combining Eqs. (\ref{eq:sub1}) and ( \ref{eq:sub2}), the trajectory of the center-of-mass of each constituent soliton in the $\left( \xi ,\eta \right) $ plane can be obtained: